zorael/kameloso/README.md

 > The above *might* currently not work, as the compiler may crash on some build configurations under anything other than `debug` mode.
 No guarantees. (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026))

-On Windows with **dmd v2.089.0 or later** (at time of writing, February 2020), builds will fail due to an `OutOfMemoryError` being thrown.
+On Windows with **dmd v2.089.0 or later** (at time of writing, February 2020), builds may fail due to an `OutOfMemoryError` being thrown.
 See [issue #83](https://github.com/zorael/kameloso/issues/83).
 The workarounds are to either use **ldc**, or to build with the `--build-mode=singleFile` flag appended to the `dub build` command.
 Mind that `singleFile` mode drastically increases compilation times by at least a factor of 4x.

 ### Build configurations